 Actually, though Oprah Winfrey makes a show-stopping appearance in this story, it’s really about meeting the person Oprah calls mother: poet-actress-activist MAYA ANGELOU.
-I’m re-posting this now on the occasion of Maya Angelou’s death this late May, 2014.
+I first re-posted this by request on the occasion of Maya Angelou’s death in late May, 2014.

 In 1989 I, as director of North Central College’s Cultural Events program, had contracted Maya Angelou to speak on March 6th.
 On March 1st, however, I got a call from her.

 “Richard,” I heard an elegant but obviously distressed voice say, “this is Miss Angelou”—that’s how you addressed her, “Miss Angelou,” or sometimes “Dr. Angelou,” though I don’t recall ever addressing her as “Dr.” then.
 Maybe “Dr.” was something she took to later, after the weight of all those honorary doctorates began to convince her that we—that is, we Americans—truly did honor her.
 Then a little less than four years later, on January 20, 1993, she would read her magnificent poem “On the Pulse of Morning,” written for President Clinton’s inauguration, and perhaps all those accolades finally assured her.
 She is perhaps the strongest, most elegant, most commanding person I have ever met, yet the scars of her upbringing and of racism hurt her so deeply that it took a Presidential inauguration to soothe them enough.
 Out of that pain she had created her art.